top of page

 Cabernet Franc

-First a word on cabernet franc or ‘cab franc’ as it’s often called.
-For the most part, cabernet franc is used as a blending grape; this is true in the US as well as in France.
-With one glorious exception, most varietal cabernet franc wines can be somewhat forgettable.
-That exception is Chateau Cheval Blanc, in Saint-Emilion, whose primary wine is a blend containing about 50% cabernet franc and 45% merlot (the rest is cabernet sauvignon).
+Cabernet franc or ‘cab franc’ as it’s often called, is traditionally used as a blending grape; this is true in the US as well as in France.
+Most varietal cabernet franc wines can be somewhat forgettable.
+One glorious exception is Chateau Cheval Blanc, in Saint-Emilion, whose primary wine is a blend containing about 50% cabernet franc and 45% merlot (the rest is cabernet sauvignon).

 The challenge with cab franc is that, like all red gapes only more-so, it must be fully-ripened to reveal all its glory.
-If you make a varietal red wine from cab franc grapes that are anything less than fully ripened, you will have a one-dimensional end-product that tastes OK but doesn’t have any kind of ‘Wow!’ factor.
-It will probably also be relatively tannic with a short finish.
+Varietal red wines from cab franc grapes that are anything less than fully ripened, will have an one-dimensional end-product that tastes OK but doesn’t have any kind of ‘Wow!’ factor.
+It will also be relatively tannic with a short finish.

 But if you do fully ripen it: Wow!!